On tope graphs of complexes of oriented matroids: Introduction

 Partial cubes admit a natural minor-relation (pc-minors for short) and several of the above classes including tope graphs of COMs are pc-minor closed.
 Complete (finite) lists of excluded pc-minors are known for median graphs, bipartite cellular graphs, hypercellular graphs and Pasch graphs, see~\cite{Che-86,Che-94,Che-16}.
 Another well-known construction of a smaller graph from a partial cube is the zone graph~\cite{Kla-12}.

 In this paper we focus on COMs and their tope graphs.
 We present two characterizations of the tope graphs and thus two graph theoretical characterizations of COMs.
 The first characterization is in terms of its complete (infinite) list of excluded pc-minors.
 As corollaries we obtain excluded pc-minor characterizations for tope graphs of OMs, AOMs, and LOPs.
 Moreover, in the case of bounded rank the list of excluded pc-minors is finite.
 We devise a polynomial time algorithm for checking if a given partial cube has another one as pc-minor, leading to polynomial time recognition algorithms for the classes with a finite list of excluded pc-minors.
-Another consequence is a characterization of tope graphs of COMs in terms of iterated zone graphs, which generalizes a result of Handa~\cite{Han-93} about tope sets of OMs.
+Another consequence is a characterization of tope graphs of COMs in terms of iterated zone graphs, which generalizes a result of Handa~\cite{ha-90} about tope sets of OMs.

 The second characterization of tope graphs of COMs is in terms of the metric behavior of certain subgraphs.
 More precisely, we prove that a partial cube is the tope graph of a COM if and only if all of its antipodal (also known as symmetric-even~\cite{Ber-88}) subgraphs are gated.
 As corollaries, this theorem specializes to tope graphs of OMs, AOMs, and LOPs.
 In particular, we obtain a new unified proof for characterization theorems of tope sets of LOPs and OMs due to Lawrence~\cite{Law-83} and da Silva~\cite{daS-95}, respectively.
 Moreover, this characterization allows to prove that Pasch graphs are COMs, confirming a conjecture of Chepoi, Knauer, and Marc~\cite{Che-16}.
 Finally, our characterization is verifiable in polynomial time, hence gives polynomial time recognition algorithms for tope graphs of COMs, OMs, AOMs, and LOPs, even without bounding the rank.
+Note that a polynomial time recognition algorithm for tope graphs of OMs was known before, see~\cite{Fuk-91}.
+However, this algorithm works without a characterization of the graphs, but constructs the set of cocircuits from the topes and there verifies the cocircuit axioms.

-In particular, we answer two related open questions on OMs, i.e., the question for a graph theoretical characterization and for polynomial time recognition, see e.g.~\cite{bjvestwhzi-93,Fuk-04}.
+In particular, we answer a long-standing open question on OMs, i.e., the question for a purely graph theoretical characterization of tope graphs, see~\cite[Problem 2]{Han-93} that can furthermore be verified in polynomial time, which was posed in~\cite[Problem 1.2]{Fuk-04}.
+Since the tope graph determines a COM, OM, AOM, or LOP up to isomorphism, see~\cite{Ban-15}, our results can be seen as identifying the theory of (complexes of) oriented matroids as a part of metric graph theory.